Toy (song)

-"Toy" (Hebrew transliteration: טוי) is the debut single by Israeli singer Netta Barzilai, composed and written by Doron Medalie and the song's producer Stav Beger, (Note: In 2019, Jack White was added as co-credit composer after Universal Music Group and the Israeli composers reached an agreement over copyright claims.) the song was released on 11 March 2018 along with its official music video clip, which was directed by Keren Hochma.
+"Toy" (Hebrew transliteration: טוי) is the debut single by singer Netta Barzilai, composed and written by Doron Medalie and the song's producer Stav Beger.
+(Note: In 2019, Jack White was added as co-credit composer after Universal Music Group and the Israeli composers reached an agreement over copyright claims.)
+The song was released on 11 March 2018 along with its official music video clip, which was directed by Keren Hochma.
 It in the Eurovision Song Contest 2018 held in Lisbon, winning the contest.

 The song reached the top of the charts in Israel.
 It held the title of the most viewed video on the Eurovision Song Contest's YouTube channel until it was surpassed by 's entry "Uno" in July 2020.

 Background

 Conception

 "Toy" was composed and written by Doron Medalie and the song's producer Stav Beger.
 Its lyrics are mostly in English, with the exception of the Hebrew phrase אני לא בובה (ani lo buba, "I am not a doll"), and the slang word סטפה (stefa, meaning a pile of banknotes).
-The Japanese word baka (バカ "stupid") is also used extensively and the Pokémon character Pikachu is used once.
+The Japanese word baka (バカ "stupid") is also used extensively and the Pokémon character Pikachu is referenced once.
 "Trump-pam-pau" refers to the then-President of the United States, Donald Trump, as Doron Medalie revealed in April 2019 to the Israeli media.